-Customers can also prescribe the AWS Region to be used for their compute resources by taking advantage of the Amazon Virtual Private Cloud (VPC) capability.
-Amazon VPC lets the customer provision a private, isolated section of the AWS Cloud where the customer can launch AWS resources in a virtual network that the customer defines.
+Customers can prescribe the AWS Region to be used for their AWS resources.
+Amazon Virtual Private Cloud (VPC) lets the customer provision a private, isolated section of the AWS Cloud where the customer can launch AWS resources in a virtual network that the customer defines.
 With Amazon VPC, customers can define a virtual network topology that closely resembles a traditional network that might operate in their own data center.

-Any compute and other resources launched by the customer into the VPC will be located in the AWS Region designated by the customer.
-For example, by creating a VPC in the Asia Pacific (Sydney) Region and providing a link (either a VPN or Direct Connect) back to the customer's data center, all compute resources launched into that VPC would only reside in the Asia Pacific (Sydney) Region.
+Any resources launched by the customer into the VPC will be located in the AWS Region designated by the customer.
+For example, by creating a VPC in the Asia Pacific (Sydney) Region, all resources launched into that VPC would only reside in the Asia Pacific (Sydney) Region.
 This option can also be leveraged for other AWS Regions.